johnfpga/foss-fpga-example/README.md

-# tiny-bx-symbiflow-example
+# FOSS FPGA Example
-Example project which shows how to use symbiflow with the Tiny BX FPGA board
+Example project which shows how open source tools can be used to build an image for the Tiny Bx board.